datalimited/ensembles/text/figs.md

-\noindent Figure 4: Performance metrics of individual and ensemble models predicting \bbmsy\\ (mean biomass divided by biomass at maximum sustainable yield) in the last five years fitted to a dataset with (a) known population statuses and (b) the RAM Legacy stock assessment database.
+\noindent Figure 4: Performance metrics of individual and ensemble models predicting \bbmsy\\ (mean biomass divided by biomass at maximum sustainable yield) in the last five years fitted to a dataset with (a) known population status and (b) the RAM Legacy stock assessment database.
 The x-axis represents within-population inaccuracy: median absolute proportional error (MAPE).
 The y-axis represents across-population Spearman rank-order correlation.
 The top-left corner contains methods with the best performance